Ankit-Sharma-ggn/CKA/networking/README.md

 * Weavework is one of the networking solution for kubernetes

-* /opt/cni/bin - list of all CNI plugin
+* <pre>/opt/cni/bin</pre> - list of all CNI plugin

-* /etc/cni/net.d - list of CNI to use
+* <pre>/etc/cni/net.d </pre> - list of CNI in use

-### Deploy Weave
+#### Weave (CNI):
-Is deploy as POD on each node.

-### IPAM (IP address management)
+Weave Net is a Container Network Interface (CNI) plugin that provides a simple, fast, and secure network for Kubernetes clusters.
+It allows all pods across nodes to communicate with each other as if they were on the same local network — no matter which node they're on.

+### how it works:-
+Weave creates an overlay network across all Kubernetes nodes using a peer-to-peer mesh.
+It uses VXLAN encapsulation to tunnel pod traffic between nodes.

+    * Each node gets a block of IP addresses assigned from a global CIDR (e.g., 10.32.0.0/12).

+    * Pods on the node get IPs from this block.
+Weave keeps a distributed IPAM (IP Address Management) database to avoid collisions.

+    * When a pod sends traffic to another pod (on a different node):

+    * The packet is intercepted by Weave.

+    * It encapsulates the traffic using VXLAN and sends it over the mesh to the correct node.

+    * On the destination node, Weave decapsulates and delivers it to the target pod.

 ## Service Network
 * a cluster wide virtual object, span across the nodes in cluster.

-* kube-proxy create forwarding rules on each nodes to forward thge traffic of service network to particular pod.
+* kube-proxy create forwarding rules on each nodes to forward the traffic of service network to particular pod.

+    default proxy mode = iptables

+<pre> kube-proxy --proxy-mode [userspace | iptables | ipvs ]</pre>

-* ip range of the services -
+* ip range of the services configured by kube-proxy-

     <pre> kube-api-server --service-cluster-ip-range ipNet</pre>

+* get configured Ip range from cluster

     <pre> ps aux | grep kube-api-server </pre>

     * default value - 10.0.0.0/24

+* IP network for pods and service should not be collide (overlap)

+* finding iptables rule created by kube-proxy
+    <pre> iptables -L -t nat | grep "<name of service>"  </pre>

+* kube proxy logs > "/var/log/kube-proxy.log"

 * type of network services
     * ClusterIP - access within cluster